The city of Perth is the thriving capital of the Western Australia state, which takes up a third of the entire country.

 There’s also the Discovery Centre where you can learn more about the landscape and region through displays.

-- On foot – Take a gentle, 1.5-kilometre wander through the pinnacles on the Desert View trail from the car park of the Discovery Centre.
+Or, go on a 1.5-kilometre hike through the pinnacles on the Desert View trail from the car park of the Discovery Centre.

 See animals from across the globe at the Perth.